11 Bougie Outfits for When the Invite Says Yacht Party

 What You'll Need: Woven Hat + Sunglasses + Bangles + Chain Necklace + Black Bikini + Anklet

 Styling Notes: Besides opting for vibrant prints or colors, the next best way to an outfit that will rock the boat (in a good way) is by paying extra attention to your accessories.
-Even the most basic black bikini can feel bolder with the addition of a big ole' sun hat.
+Even the most basic black bikini can feel bolder with the addition of a big ol' sun hat.

 Styling Notes: If wearing a sunhat feels a bit too simple, another way you can spice up your simple black suit for a day by the sea is with jewelry.
-Specifically, you'll want to add oversized earrings, a chain belt, and even bracelets to give your suit a little extra shine.
+Specifically, you'll want to add oversize earrings, a chain belt, and even bracelets to give your suit a little extra shine.

 What You'll Need: Hoops + Shirtdress + White Bikini + Sandals

-Styling Notes: Although accessories can add flair to your 'fit, the most important thing to consider when planning a day at the beach or on a boat, for that matter, is what type of coverup you're going to wear.
-If you know you don't want to wear a full maxi dress but still want more coverage than a sarong, consider wearing a shirtdress or oversized button-down shirt.
+Styling Notes: Although accessories can add flair to your 'fit, the most important thing to consider when planning a day at the beach or on a boat, for that matter, is what type of cover-up you're going to wear.
+If you know you don't want to wear a full maxi dress but still want more coverage than a sarong, consider wearing a shirtdress or oversize button-down shirt.
 It's a simple swap for sure, but it always looks so much more stylish than a sarong.

 What You'll Need: Sunglasses + Gold Hoops + Brown Bikini Top + Maxi Linen Skirt

-Styling Notes: One more alternative to the sarong to consider when styling your boat day ensemble?
+Styling Notes: One more alternative to the sarong to consider when styling your boat-day ensemble?
 A linen maxi skirt.
 It's the perfect way to show off your favorite bikini top while still giving off a bougie vibe.

 What You'll Need: Woven Hat + White Button-Down Shirt + Balconette Bikini Top + White Trousers